-John Lanchester’s Capital has been widely reviewed – and they have been mixed, I would say.
+John Lanchester’s has been widely reviewed – and they have been mixed, I would say.
 Novelist Justin Cartwright gave it a more or less positive write-up in the Financial Times.
 It was reviewed last week in the New Statesman, Spectator, Guardian, Independent, Telegraph.

 Not reviews as such but well worth reading in the current New York Review of Books: William Nordhaus rebuts global warming skeptics and Jennifer Homans writes about the writing of the posthumous by her late husband Tony Judt.